There has never been a better time to snap up this top password manager

 An easy way to minimize this risk is to keep all your credentials in one place using a leading password manager, which also make it simple to generate unique and secure passwords.

-One of the most well-trusted companies in this space is Keeper Security, which is currently offering its two most popular multi-year plans at a 40% discount.
+One of the most well-trusted companies in the space is Keeper Security, which is currently offering its two most popular multi-year plans at a 40% discount for Cyberweek.

 Keeper Unlimited Plan: